leonidas-afk/PeopleAnalytics-Demo/README.md

 Note that the QlikView code inside the qvw file is licensed under the LGPL licence.

-For any questions please email llymberopoulos@hotmail.comm
+For any questions please email llymberopoulos AT hotmail.com